apollographql/apollo/graph-manager-docs/source/slack-integration.md

 4. Specify the name of the Slack channel you want to push notifications to.

-5. In the Slack Webhook URL field, paste the webhook URL you obtained in [Create an incoming webhook](#1-create-an-incoming-webhook).
+5. In the Slack Webhook URL field, paste the webhook URL you obtained in [Create an incoming webhook](#step-1-create-an-incoming-webhook).
 6. Click **Done**.
 7. Verify that your selected Slack channel receives a confirmation notification from Studio.

 To configure notifications for multiple Slack channels, repeat this process with a different corresponding webhook URL each time.

-### 3. Configure individual notification types
+### Step 3: Configure individual notification types

 After you provide at least one Slack webhook to Studio, you can configure individual notification types from the other sections of your graph's Integrations page: